What Hours Do Electricians Work?

 There are, however, perks of non-union ("open shop") work as well.
 Because open shops are able to negotiate work with more flexibility, there can be much more opportunity for overtime, and because non-union shops often get hired for smaller jobs that are finished more quickly, and it can be easier to find work if there is "down time" between jobs.

-Again, in both situations, the base is usually 40 hours per week, and the "generally accepted" idea is that non-union electricians are able to get more hours, but end up earning a little less per hour on the job, and that union electricians have a little bit more downtime, but earn more per-hour on the job.
+Again, in both situations, the base is usually 40 hours per week, and the "generally accepted" idea is that non-union electricians are able to get more hours, but may sometimes end up earning a little less per hour on the job (or get fewer benefits), and that union electricians have a little bit more downtime where they're not earning, but earn more per-hour on the job (and/or get more benefits).

 There are a few other irregularities that can provide for more---or fewer---hours during the workweek.
 They include: